 Observe the child with a piece of paper and pencil.

 Explain to parents that at this level children understand the difference between drawing and writing.
-Early childhood educators and parents can encourage development of both by talking about children’s drawings and asking them to add details (e.g., “Where is the grass the flower grows in?”).
-Adults can also assist by drawing with children to provide a model, and asking the children to label their work.
+Adults can encourage development of both by talking about children’s drawings and asking them to add details (e.g., “Where is the grass that the flowers grow in?”), drawing with children to provide a model, and asking children to label their work.
+Early childhood educators and parents can also model writing by taking dictation about the child’s art work (e.g., “This is the sun and this is the flower.”)
+This demonstrates how writing can explain ideas.
+Adults can also encourage children to write their names for many reasons.
+This gives children practice in writing specific letters and teaches sound-letter association.

 North Carolina Department of Public Instruction, 2015